refi64/usudo/README.rst

-``usudo.exe`` will *always* open a command prompt, and it will ``pause`` once the application finishes running. ``usudo-w.exe`` will NOT open a command prompt unless necessary (e.g. running a command-line-only application), and there's kind of pause after it finishes.
+``usudo.exe`` will *always* open a command prompt, and it will ``pause`` once the application finishes running. ``usudo-w.exe`` will NOT open a command prompt unless necessary (e.g. running a command-line-only application), and there's no pause after it finishes.

 **TL;DR:** Use ``usudo.exe`` for command-line applications and ``usudo-w.exe``
 for windowed applications.